AndreaMattiaGaravagno/NanoNAS/README.md

 It provides small CNNs that can fit the constraints of low-RAM microcontrollers.

+If you want a more repeatable and accurate similar HW NAS at the expense of using a GPU, check [ColabNAS](https://github.com/AndreaMattiaGaravagno/ColabNAS).

 # News
 * **2023/08** NanoNAS will be presented in an [invited talk](https://www.tinyml.org/event/tinyml-talks-a-hardware-aware-neural-architecture-search-algorithm-targeting-ultra-low-power-microcontrollers) by the tinyML Foundation.
 Here is the [link](https://us02web.zoom.us/webinar/register/2216905294136/WN_fQRnR2SuQzuEAqhvO-AWeg#/registration) for the registration to the webinar.
 * **2023/07** NanoNAS has been **updated**: now you can directly put the **RAM** and **Flash** available on your microcontroller as **search constraints**.